-1. Find Yourself a "Spot"
+1. Find yourself a "spot"

-Now understand, my "wall" was one of two or three cafes spread across the city, where the waiters knew me and my simple order -- a coffee allongé (black coffee), a table facing the boulevard, and an ash tray.
+Now understand, my "wall" was one of two or three cafes spread across the city, where the waiters knew me and my simple order -- a coffee allongé (black coffee), a table facing the boulevard, and an ashtray.
 There I would sit, and I would sip, and I would smoke, and I would bask in the effervescent glow of life in the city of lights.

 By listening to the conversations around me, I observed the proper way to order -- the specific and understood terms, the proper syntax when ordering, and how to wield my grammar to imply the right degree of politesse.

 But at first, I had no idea how to ask for what I wanted.
 The practice textbook dialogues of "Pierre le Petit" and "Jean le Grand" and their sterile, proper français were as useful to me here as my English -- i.e. not useful at all.
-My first few times ordering, I ended up with: a cappuccino, a glass of hot milk and nothing else, a black tea, and an omelette -- but I had asked for (or at least thought I'd asked for) the same thing each time: a black coffee.
+My first few times ordering, I ended up with: a cappuccino, a glass of hot milk and nothing else, a black tea, and an omelet -- but I had asked for (or at least thought I'd asked for) the same thing each time: a black coffee.

-I'm not even sure about the omelette to this day.
+I'm not even sure about the omelet to this day.
 But, by sitting there, and listening to the conversations around me, I noticed and observed the proper way to order -- the specific and understood terms, the proper syntax when ordering, and how to wield my grammar to imply the right degree of politesse.

 Further, by establishing yourself as a regular around the parts of the city you frequent most (mine were outside my school, outside my third-party provider's headquarters -- shout out to API! -- and near my apartment), you begin to build yourself some "loyal local cred” with the wait staff, and that begins to coax conversation out of them.
-And suddenly, BOOM -- you have yourself some fluent native speakers to practice with, in the stress-free casual environment of a cafe, shop, newspaper stand, or-where-have-you.
+And suddenly, BOOM -- you have yourself some fluent speakers to practice with, in the stress-free casual environment of a cafe, shop, newspaper stand, or-where-have-you.

 So find your cafe.
 Or find your park bench, your jazz club, your train station -- whatever your spot is where you can immerse yourself in the language of the area, and you'll find yourself soaking it up like a sponge and breaking out of your comfort zone speaking with the server / shop keeper / whomever -- because now you're a regular, baby!